Sziperd/ToDoApp/README.md

 ## Description

-Simple to do list app featuring custom categories, ticking off items that are don't and deleting both items and categories.
+Simple to do list app featuring custom categories, ticking off items that are done and deleting both items and categories.

 #
 ---